 We define EBITDA as earnings before income taxes, net interest expense, gain or loss on extinguishment of long-term debt, net other income or expense, and depreciation and amortization expense.
 Non-cash impairment losses on goodwill and other long-lived assets and gains and losses on equity investments are also added back if applicable.
 To arrive at our measure of Adjusted EBITDA, we exclude the gain or loss on disposition of assets and the general provision for current expected credit losses, if any.
-In addition, we include realized losses from foreign currency exchange contracts not designated as hedging instruments and other than temporary loss on note receivable, which are excluded from EBITDA as a component of net other income or expense.
+In addition, we include realized losses from foreign currency exchange contracts not designated as hedging instruments and the other than temporary loss on note receivable, which are excluded from EBITDA as a component of net other income or expense.
 We define free cash flow as cash flows from operating activities less capital expenditures, net of proceeds from sale of assets.
-We use EBITDA and free cash flow to monitor and facilitate internal evaluation of the performance of our business operations, to facilitate external comparison of our business results to those of others in our industry, to analyze and evaluate financial and strategic planning decisions regarding future investments and acquisitions, to plan and evaluate operating budgets, and in certain cases, to report our results to the holders of our debt as required by our debt covenants.
-We believe that our measures of EBITDA and free cash flow provide useful information to the public regarding our operating performance and ability to service debt and fund capital expenditures and may help our investors understand and compare our results to other companies that have different financing, capital and tax structures.
-Other companies may calculate their measures of EBITDA, Adjusted EBITDA and free cash flow differently from the way we do, which may limit their usefulness as comparative measures.
-EBITDA, Adjusted EBITDA and free cash flow differently from the way we do, which may limit their usefulness as comparative measures.
-EBITDA and free cash flow data prepa
+We use EBITDA and free cash flow to monitor and facilitate internal evaluation of the performance of our business operations, to facilitate external comparison of certain cases, to report our results to those of others in our industry, to analyze and evaluate financial and strategic planning decisions regarding future investments and acquisitions, to plan and evaluate operating budgets, and in certain cases, to report our results to the holders of our debt as required by our debt covenants.
+We believe that our measures of EBITDA and free cash flow going during future investors understand and comparies may calculate their measures of EBITDA, Adjusted EBITDA and free cash flow differently from the way we do, which may limit their usefulness as comparative measures.
+EBITDA, Adjusted EBITDA and free cash flow data prepared in accordance with GAAP.
+Users of this financial information should consider the types of events and transactions that are excluded from these measures.